PopnPrimp/popgym/resources.md

 ### Resource of the Month

-Get to know some folks on this list a bit better with these short, sweet interviews!
+Get to know some folks on our list a bit better with these short, sweet interviews!
  * [Devilfish](/resmonth/devilfish-may-2019.md)
  * [Nola Hanson of Trans Boxing](/resmonth/nola-hanson-trans-boxing-august-2019.md)
  * [QTStrength NYC](/resmonth/qtstrength-interview-september-2019.md)
  * [Gay Fight Club](/resmonth/gay-fight-club-november-rotm.md)

 ### Resource Lists (updated 3/05/2020)

+See below for some of our personally compiled lists, featuring orgs and resources accessible through the online world or the physical world.
+These lists include resources related to Physical Self-Defense, Strength Training, Cybersecurity, Bystander Intervention, Physical Health, Mental Health, Food Resources & Sanctuary Support, Know Your Rights, & Disability Resources.

 * [In-Person](resources/irl-self-defense-resource.md) - Check out some orgs/places you can go to get your self-defense up!
 This list includes Physical Self-Defense, Strength Training, Cybersecurity, Bystander Intervention, Physical Health, Mental Health, Food Resources & Sanctuary Support.
 * [Online](resources/online-self-defense-resource.md)- Rather stay in?
 We got you!
-This list includes Physical Self-Defense, Strength Training, Cybersecurity, Bystander Intervention, Physical Health, Mental Health, Food Resources, Sanctuary Support, Know Your Rights, & Disability Resources.

 ### Coming Soon...